damienBloch/inkscape-raytracing/README.md

 # How to install

-Copy the extension directory in inkscape user extensions directory.
+Copy the extension directory in Inkscape extensions directory.

+Inkscape extensions directory can be found with Edit/Preferences/System/User extensions

 Typically for Linux users:
   ```shell